logicalhacking/ExtensionCrawler/README.md

 file as well as the overview page.
 In addition, the `conf` directory may contain one file, called `forums.conf` that lists the ids of extensions for which the forums and support pages should be downloaded as well.
-The `data` directory will contain the downloaded extensions as well as sqlite files containing the extracted meta data.
-The sqlite files can easily be re-generated using the `create-db` tool.
+The `data` directory will contain the downloaded extensions.

+The `crawler` and `create-db` scripts will access and update a MariaDB.
+They will use the host, datebase, and credentials found in `~/.my.cnf`.
+Since they make use of various JSON features, it is recommended to use at least version 10.2.8 of MariaDB.

 All utilities are written in Python 3.x.
 The required modules are listed in the file `requirements.txt`.